Uri121/react-site/README.md

 Refer to the [screens/home.jpg](./screens/home.jpg) screen.

-You will need to build one page site that display staff information to the client.
+You will need to build one page site that display staff information to the client. the staff information will come from the [data/staff.json](./data/staff.json) file supplied, and the avatars urls are a property inside each staff row.

 the staff json contain 100 rows but you need to display only 6 random rows, exactly as the screen shows.

+The font used in this page is [Roboto](https://fonts.google.com/specimen/Roboto).

 The page should also be usable on mobile and tablet devices.